Winter Session FAQ's

 Tuition for the class must be paid before winter session begins.
 The deadline is listed on the winter session calendar and tuition can be paid online through EKUDirect.

 If you need help with registration you can call the Registrar Office help line at 859-622-2320; or email email@example.com; or visit us in person on the Richmond campus, Whitlock Building room 239.

 Students must have zero debt to the University to be able to take a winter session class.
-Students are not officially registered for winter session until they have submitted full tuition and fee payment, and have no outstanding balance, as determined by Student Accounting Services (Bursar).
+Students are not permitted to remain registered for winter session until they have submitted full tuition and fee payment for Winter Session and any prior outstanding balance, as determined by Student Accounting Services (Bursar).

 Rules for taking winter session classes are different from summer term or regular semesters (fall/spring).
 Students must pay all tuition and other obligations to the University before they can take a winter session class, so they need more time for payment planning.
 Student Accounting Services and Financial Aid Counselors are available to help students explore financing options.